Omar-Cj/simple-loundry/README.md

-# Laundry Management System - Frontend
+#  Simple Laundry Management System -

-A modern, responsive frontend for the Laundry Management System built with vanilla JavaScript, Bootstrap 5, and Vite.
+A modern, responsive system for the Laundry Management built with vanilla JavaScript, Bootstrap 5, and Vite on the frontend and Python/Django on the Backend API's

 ## Features